 I used to ask my students to read through a list of sight words and tick off the ones they knew; I’d use this for reporting and to know which words to focus on for each child.

 Many of the squiggly students would suffer through this assessment like it was the worst torture in the world, and often they’d give up trying just to finish more quickly.

 So, I tried a new strategy:

-1. Make a trail of sight word cards across the floor in a winding path; this path represented the rocks in a pond.
+1. Make a trail of sight word cards across the floor in a winding path; this path represents the rocks in a pond.

 2. Students simply jump from word to word reading each one aloud for me.
-Because they love to jump quickly, they tend to read the words more quickly than they would normally.
+Because they love to jump quickly, they tend to read the words more quickly than they normally would.

-4. Students keep those words in their practice folder after I record them.
+4. Students keep these words in their practice folder after I record them.
 I also have them copy the words out to take home for practice.

 The possibilities are endless, and it really helps those fidgety little students who love to move around!